top of page

 1. RT products have been developed in collaboration with experts to maximize efficacy, but also with the products’ intended users.
 Our products are created “by-youth-for-youth” using robust listening and integrating user voices at every stage of product development.

-2. product is enriched with state of the art, documentary style film clips that are short, digestible, and include models who represent the intended users in terms of age, ethnicity, gender and other aspects of identity
+2. Each product is enriched with state of the art, documentary style film clips that are short, digestible, and include models who represent the intended users in terms of age, ethnicity, gender and other aspects of identity

-6. participants have a self-discovery library available for additional learning after they have completed the first series of "prescribed" or recommended interventions.
+6. Participants have a self-discovery library available for additional learning after they have completed the first series of "prescribed" or recommended interventions.

 Over the past decade, Resiliency Technologies (RT) has regularly deployed their Sharpen wellness interventions to various groups - from the parents of foster children to high school students to clinicians.
 Each deployment was conducted with the goal of a) improving the mental health and mental health literacy of the groups and b) collecting data to ensure the continued development of the Sharpen product.
 As a result, Sharpen has gathered a massive amount of actionable data over the initiation of 35 research studies.
 The data discussed in this document represents a brief analysis of two of RT’s larger studies; however, the information represents only a small component of the data available.
 Analysis remains ongoing in many of these studies.
 For additional information regarding ongoing studies and analysis, visit www.SharpenMinds.com/research.